ruizmic0100/cpp_training/learncpp/README.md

 ```
 int width { 4.5 } // error: a number with a fractional value can't fit into an int.
 ```

+### Chapter 1 summary

+*statement*
+*function*
+*syntax*
+*comments*
+*data*
+*data type*
+*copy assignment*
+*initializtion*
+    1. copy initiliaztion
+    2. direct initialization
+    3. list initialization
+*unintialized variable*
+*undefined behavior*
+*keywords*
+*literal constanst*
+*operation*
+*unary operators*
+*binary operators*
+*ternary operators*
+*nullary operators*
+*expression*

+### Exiting Status Codes

+The C++ standard only defines the meaning of 3 status codes: 0, EXIT_SUCCESS, and EXIT_FAILURE.
+0 and EXIT_SUCCESS both mean the program executed successfully.
+EXIT_FAILURE means the program did not execute successfully.

+### DRY - Don't Repeat Yourself
+If you need to do something more than once, consider how to modify your code to remove as much redundancy as possible.
+Variables can be used to store the results of calculations that need to be used more than once.
+Functions can be used to define a sequence of statments we want to execute more than once.
+And loops can be used to  execute a statement more than once.

+### WET - Write Everything Twice

+### Local Scope
+An identifier's scope determins wherer the identifier can be seen and used within the source code.
+When an identifier can be seen and used, we say it is in scope.
+When an identifier can not be seen , we can not use it, and we say it is out of scope.

+### Why use functions?

+    * Organization -- As a programs grows in complexitiy, having all the code live inside the main() funciton becomes increasingly complicated.
+    * Reusability -- Once a function is written, it can be called multiple time from within the program.
+    * Testing -- Because functions reduce code redundancy, there's less code to test in the first place.
+    * Extensibility -- When we need to exten our program to handle a case it didn't handle before, functions allow us to make the change in one place and have that change take effect every time the function is called.
+    * Abstraction -- In order to use a function, you only need to know its name, inputs, outputs, and where it lives.